 20 years experienced, value-driven & result-oriented Top-level Management Professional & Port/Shipping Specialist with a track record of spearheading teams to champion Operations Management for inbound/outbound cargo across international trade lines.
 Highly skilled in conducting audits and directing Quality Assurance initiatives for achieving business objectives.
 Proficient in conceptualizing cost optimization measures and enhancing utilization of resources for delivering compelling business value to key stakeholders.

-Your introduction can make the difference between getting an interview and elimination.
+Your introduction makes a whole lot of difference between getting an interview and elimination.
 So make your choice carefully.

-It is comprises around four sentences targeting a specific position and addressing the requirements set by the employer in the job description.
+It comprises around four sentences targeting a specific position and addresses the requirements given by the recruiter in the job dscription.

-The career objective is the best way to start writing a resume in case you do not have relevant experiences for the position.
+The best way to start writing a resume is by including a carrer objective section in case you do not have relevant experiences for the position.

-It highlights the necessary aspects of your personality, character, and work ethic.
-They show that you would be well suited for the job.
+It highlights the necessary aspects of your work ethic, character, and personality.
+They show that you would be well suitable for the job.

 The qualifications summary befits experienced candidates who are applying for jobs in any industry.
-It is laid out in five or six points in a small paragraph right after your title.
+Its written in 5 or 6 points in a small paragraph right after your title.

-The qualifications summary demonstrate your abilities and accomplishments which meet the requirements stated in the job description.
+The qualifications summary demonstrate your profeciency and achievements which correspond to the requirements mentioned in the job description.
 It also focuses on achievements from work and academia.

-The summary is longer than a career objective and acts as a resume summary well suited for candidates who are applying for jobs in a different industry as it emphasizes an applicant’s skillset over their experience.
+The summary is longer than a career objective and acts as a resume summary well suited for applicants applying for a job in different industries and stresses on the skills and professional experience the most.

-Specially designed for entry-level employees, the professional profile is a flexible style of introduction.
-It can also be formatted as a paragraph or as bullet points.
+Specially designed for entry-level employees, the professional profile is the most used style of introduction.
+You can also write it in a paragraph form or as onle line bullet points.